hebbiz/movie-wishlist/docs/releases/1.2/architecture.md

     v1.2.0

-The Git tag should be created only after all release documentation has been committed.
+The v1.2.0 Git tag identifies the production source-code state released on September 6, 2026.
+Release documentation was added subsequently as an archival record of that production milestone.